 In MIUI 11 notifications handling has been improved; still, they are so much fuss if they keep landing every few seconds.
 The more apps you install, the frequency doubles unless you slow them down.
 Go to ‘Settings’ >> Notifications, activate/deactivate notifications for all three available categories – lock screen, floating, and badges.

 6- Awesome Calculator

-The calculator app is available in every smartphone, but in MIUI 11, it is way too helpful with some preset frequently used calculations.
+The calculator app is available on every smartphone, but in MIUI 11, it is way too helpful with some preset frequently used calculations.
 Put a date of birth, and it will show the exact age in years, the number of days, months, hours, and even minutes since you came to this world.
 For shopping freaks, ‘discount’ in respective currency can be calculated at once.
-Similarly, there are various others of likes percentage, the date on a specific day in the future or past, mass, temperature, speed, etc. Those who are into financial services, ‘Currency’, ‘Home loan’, or if you are eating out with friends ‘Split bill’ is also available.
+Similarly, there are various others of likes percentage, the date on a specific day in the future or past, mass, temperature, speed, etc. For those who are into financial services, ‘Currency’, ‘Home loan’, or if you are eating out with friends ‘Split bill’ is also available.

 Above all, the app is floating, in case, you are doing calculations from a google sheet, and you don’t want to press the recent task key to switch to the calculator app and want to keep looking at the sheet all the time, this app will easily float on the screen.

 If you are the kind of person who loves to activate shortcuts on your phone for everything quick, MIUI 11 has this feature.
 Go to Settings>>Additional settings>>Button shortcuts.
 You can assign several operations to three physical keys (volume+power) and the three virtual navigation keys.
 For example, launching the camera, taking a screenshot, turning on the torch, splitting the screen, or closing the current app.